laceywash31700/Lacey_W_Reading_Notes/class-1.md

 > Markdown is a coding language that makes creating websites easier.

-> It uses syntax which is like grammer for writing in the english language to format and edit text
+> It uses syntax which is like grammer for writing in the english language to format and edit text or even images.
+> cool right?

-> An exsample of this is if I wanted to make a header i would use #.
+> An exsample of this is if you wanted to make a header you would use #.

-# exsample header
+# Example Header

 > You can also add links to sentences like so check out this link to [Markdown syntax cheatsheet](https://www.markdownguide.org/basic-syntax/)